voltrb/docs/en/docs/store_collections.md

 ## Store Model State

-Because there is a delay when syncing data to the server, store models provide a ```state``` method that can be used to determine if the model is loaded or synced.
+Because there is a delay when syncing data to the server, store models provide a ```loaded_state``` method that can be used to determine if the model is in the process of loading.

 | state       | description                                                  |